gravitational/gravity/docs/5.x/quickstart.md

 Let's review what just happened. `tele build` did the following:

 * Downloaded Kubernetes binaries and Gravity tooling from `s3://hub.gravitational.io`.
-The application "runtime".
 * Scanned the current directory and the subdirectories for Kubernetes resources and Helm charts.
 * Downloaded external container images referenced in the resources discovered in the previous step.
 * Packaged (or vendored) Docker images into the Application Bundle.